How to Create a Startup Marketing Plan and Strategy

 “The first step toward a successful marketing campaign is a strategic position.”

 The first step toward a successful marketing campaign is a strategic position, says Andrew Laughlan, head of global strategic partnerships at Blur Group, in “The 11 Step Startup Launch Marketing Plan.”

 “Start by defining the category that your product or service exists within,” Laughlan advises.
 “Map it to its key product benefits, the core value proposition, and competitor benchmarking—right down to core messages and launch strategies, plans and objectives—at least for the first 12–24 months.
 Keep asking: ‘Who exactly is my customer, and why exactly should they buy from me?'”

 Once you’ve answered these fundamental questions, you’ll have a good sense of how to go about building your brand.
 You’ll know where to advertise and what audience you’re speaking to.
 That’s the foundation of any effective campaign.

 It’s not just your own content that will define your reputation, though.
-Professional media members can also be an asset for your business.
+Professional media can also be an asset to your business.